By mgcadmin 28 Feb 2020 12:57pm

 This can be achieved using a plugin or you can contact us, and our PHP experts will ensure that this is done manually following our strict quality guidelines and verify that all items are set according to best practice.

 Much like scanning your computer for viruses, it’s important to scan your website for vulnerabilities.
 The things you should be checking on a regular basis are:

 All MGC Agency websites come delivered with antivirus, firewall and malware plugins for your security.
 Our maintenance plan customers benefit from regular scans being scheduled and expert intervention taking place on their behalf without the need for them to pick up the phone.

-There are further steps that can be taken, mostly complex technical work that require server, PHP or SQL experts to support you and which cannot be achieved by means of simple plug-ins through the main WordPress Administrator Dashboard.
+There are further steps that can be taken, most complex technical work that require a server, PHP or SQL experts to support you and which cannot be achieved by means of simple plug-ins through the main WordPress Administrator Dashboard.
 If you are in any way concerned about the potential security of your website, contact MGC Agency and speak to one of our WordPress experts today.
-We can provide you with advice, offer potential solutions and full-service WordPress Care Plans that include maintenance and support as well as assistance should the worst happen, and you be the victim of a hack.
+We can provide you with advice, offer potential solutions and full-service WordPress Care Plans that include maintenance and support, as well as assistance, should the worst happen, and you be the victim of a hack.

 Though it is worth coming full circle and remembering that although there are steps you can take to harden your WordPress website and make it stronger, WordPress itself is a secure form of software, utilised by 35% of the internet (that’s 455 million websites).
 Almost 62% of the Content Management System websites in the world are WordPress (according to W3techs), more than all the other systems combined.
 WordPress sites also make up 14.7% of the top 100 websites in the world (TED, NBC, CNN, TechCrunch, People Magazine, the NFL, Best Buy, CBS Radio, and UPS to name a few).